-In this section we describe first the method we use for detection and attribution of trends in the four variables, including model validation and the synthesis of observational and model results.
-Furthermore, in subsection 3.2 we describe the assumptions
+In this section, we first describe the method for detection and attribution of trends in the four variables, including model validation and the synthesis of observational and model results.
+Subsection 3.2 describes the assumptions and decisions that are made concerning the data/model setup; and Subsection 3.3 provides an example of how the method is applied to real data.